 The Castle House is situated in the shadow of the famous castle, overlooking the historic town square.
 The house has been lovingly renovated while maintaining the original features.
 In all rooms there is a choice of biscuits, teas & coffee, the en-suites have luxury soap, shower gel and shampoo.
 Fresh towels and dressing gowns are also provided and delicious chocolates are left on the outside of the room door handle every evening.
 All rooms have hairdryers, flat screen TV's with freeview, and free wifi.

-Continue across the Vale of Mowbray today with distant views of the Cleveland Hills.
+One of the flattest days yet, traversing the Vale of Mowbray.
+Make a quick stop for lunch in Danby Wiske with it's 11th century Norman Church before continuing across the Vale of Mowbray with distant views of the Cleveland Hills.
 Quiet farm tracks and lanes lead you to Ingleby Cross, the last place where you may find any services for a couple of days.

 A warm welcome awaits you at Ingleby House with with a traditional cream tea.
 All rooms are en-suite and have tea & coffee making facilities.
 They offer a full cooked English breakfast or a choice from their extensive menu.
 They also have a laundry service for those days where the weather hasn’t been too kind!